Education in Pediatrics Across the Continuum (EPAC)

 EPAC Match

 The third phase begins once you are accepted into the EPAC program.
-Each of our 4 cohorts will consist of up to 4 students.
-The selection process occurs in late January.
-The first day of the longitudinal integrated clerkship (LIC) begins on the Tuesday after Memorial Day.
-The first EPAC cohort started in May of 2015.
+Each of our cohorts will consist of up to 4 students.
+Applications are due in early September of 2nd year, with interviews in September and selection in mid October of second year.
+The first day of the EPAC longitudinal integrated clerkship (LIC) begins in March of the 2nd year.

 Curriculum Design: LIC

-For 40 percent of their time, students will be assigned to specific faculty for half-day sessions every other week in pediatric emergency medicine, family medicine, internal medicine, ob/gyn, pediatric neurology, child psychiatry, pediatric surgery, and subspecialties.
-Students will begin their weekly continuity clinic in pediatrics at Fairview University Children’s Clinic.
+For 40 percent of their time, students will be assigned to specific faculty for half-day sessions every other week in pediatric emergency medicine, family medicine, internal medicine, ob/gyn, pediatric neurology, child psychiatry, and pediatric surgery/surgical subspecialties.
+Students will have a weekly continuity clinic in pediatrics at M Health Fairview University Children’s Clinic during the LIC.

-Following the LIC, students will enter into transition phase where enrichment will be provided, if necessary, and students will then prepare to transition to pediatric residency at the University of Minnesota.
+Following the LIC, students will enter into the specialty specific transition phase where enrichment will be provided, if necessary.
+When ready, students will then transition to pediatric residency at the University of Minnesota.